CrazyShura/BrickGame/README.md

 # BrickGame
- Its a spin on the classic arkanoid game
+ Its a spin (More of a clone) on the classic arkanoid game.